St. Columba's National Secondary School: History

-St. Columba's National Secondary School is established in 1929 as a missionary school by Father Paul Chong En Siong.
+St. Columba's National Secondary School is established in 1929 as a missionary school by the late Reverend Canon Paul Chong En Siong.

 Pre-War Period (1929-1941)

 In 1910, Miri was just a small fishing village.
 Even though petroleum had been discovered in Miri, drillings and excavations were carried out only on a small scale by Borneo Company Limited.
 Foreign technicians and labourers who were mainly Anglican strongly felt the need for a church.
 In 1918, Bishop Logie Danson came to Miri to discuss the building of a new church.

 On 3 September 1922, St. Columba's Church was completed and officially declared open by R.S Douglas.
 The church was named Saint Columba's Church after the Irish-born priest who lived in the 6th century.
 The presence of the church attracted a few priests to Miri.
-One of them was Father Paul Chong En Siong (who would later become the founder of Saint Columba's School).
-The first task given to Father Paul was to establish a new school in Miri.
+One of them was Rev. Paul Chong En Siong (who would later become the founder of Saint Columba's School).
+The first task given to Reverend Paul was to establish a new school in Miri.
 Sarawak Oilfields Limited donated land south of the church and an old building to be used for educational purposes.
 Surprisingly, the land donated by Sarawak Oilfields Limited is still in use today as the site of Saint Columba's Secondary School (SMK St. Columba).

-Father Chong and Father F.W Synott used the old building which was also an old government quarter as the first classroom.
+Rev. Chong and Rev. F.W.
+Synott used the old building which was also an old government quarter as the first classroom.
 Saint Columba's School was officially declared open on 16 January 1929 with 13 students enrolled.
 Saint Columba's School was the first mission school in Miri.
 The establishment of St. Columba's School received a tremendous response from the people of Miri.
 Within the period of one month, the number of students had greatly increased.